 1After these things King Ahasuerus promoted Haman the son of Hammedatha the Agagite, and advanced him and set his seat of honor above all the officials who were with him.

-2All the king’s servantsa who were at the king’s gate bowed down and paid homage to Haman, for the king had so commanded concerning him.
-But Mordecai didn’t bow down or pay him homage.
+2All the king’s servantsa who were at the king’s gate kneeled and bowed down to Haman, for the king had commanded that concerning him.
+But Mordecai did not kneel or bow down.

 3Then the king’s servants who were in the king’s gate said to Mordecai, “Why do you disobey the king’s command?”

-4Now it came to pass, when they spoke daily to him and he didn’t listen to them, that they told Haman to see whether Mordecai’s reason would stand; for he had told them that he was a Jew.
+4Now it came to pass, when they spoke daily to him and he did not listen to them, that they told Haman to see whether Mordecai’s reason would stand; for he had told them that he was a Jew.

-5When Haman saw that Mordecai didn’t bow down or pay homage to him, Haman was filled with rage.
+5When Haman saw that Mordecai did not kneel or bow down to him, Haman was filled with rage.

 6But he thought it beneath him to put forth his hand against Mordecai alone, for they had made known to him Mordecai’s people.
 So Haman sought to destroy all the Jews who were throughout the whole kingdom of Ahasuerus, even all the people of Mordecai.